-Fewer firms produce their products entirely in one country.
-Firms contract out to third parties (either unrelated third parties or related "contract manufacturers") some or all of their production.
-With improvements in transportation and communication, it is not unusual for component parts to be produced in several different countries with the resulting increased competition for production among several countries.
-In addition, distribution arrangements have evolved, where the functions and risks within a related group of corporations are allocated in a manner to reduce tax liability through so-call "commissionaire" arrangements.
-Finally, there has been a substantial growth in common markets, customs unions and free trade areas.
+Fewer firms now produce their products entirely in one country.
+Many of them contract out to third parties (either unrelated third parties or related "contract manufacturers") some or all of their production.
+With improvements in transportation and communication, component parts are often produced in multiple different countries, which results in increased competition for production among several countries.
+In addition, distribution arrangements have evolved, where the functions and risks within a related group of corporations are allocated to reduce tax liability through so-called "commissionaire" arrangements.
+Finally, there has been substantial growth in common markets, customs unions and free trade areas.
 Firms can now supply several national markets from a single location.
 This will likely encourage competition among countries within a common area to serve as the host country for firms servicing the entire area.

 While tax incentives can make investing in a particular country more attractive, they cannot compensate for deficiencies in the design of the tax system or inadequate physical, financial, legal or institutional infrastructure.
 In some countries, tax incentives have been justified because the general tax system places investments in those countries at a competitive disadvantage as compared to other countries.
-It likely makes little sense, however, to use tax incentives to compensate for high corporate tax rates, inadequate depreciation allowances, or the failure to allow companies that incur losses in early years to use those losses to reduce taxes in later years.
+It makes little sense, however, to use tax incentives to compensate for high corporate tax rates, inadequate depreciation allowances, or the failure to allow companies that incur losses in early years to use those losses to reduce taxes in later years.
 The better approach is to bring the corporate tax regime closer to international practice rather than granting favorable tax treatment to specific investors.
-Similarly, tax incentives are likely a poor response to the economic or political problems that may exist in a country.
-For example, if a country has inadequate protection of property rights, rigid employment laws, or a poorly functioning legal system, it is necessary to engage in the difficult and lengthy process of correcting these deficiencies rather than providing investors additional tax benefits.
+Similarly, tax incentives are a poor response to the economic or political problems that may exist in a country.
+If a country has inadequate protection of property rights, rigid employment laws, or a poorly functioning legal system, it is necessary to engage in the difficult and lengthy process of correcting these deficiencies rather than providing investors additional tax benefits.